expressjs/serve-static/Readme.md

 Enable or disable etag generation, defaults to true.

+##### extensions

+Set file extension fallbacks.
+When set, if a file is not found, the given extensions will be added to the file name and search for.
+The first that exists will be served.
+Example: `['html', 'htm']`.

+The default value is `false`.

 ##### index

 By default this module will send "index.html" files in response to a request